 No. You will get whatever medical treatments you need and every effort will be made to save your life before donation is even considered.

-If you change your mind, follow the same steps you took to register online.
-You update your donation choices in the Alberta Organ and Tissue Donation Registry (AOTDR) and mail or fax a copy of your signed, dated and witnessed donation consent form to Alberta Health.
-When it’s received, it will be attached to your record as evidence of your choice when the time comes.
-It’s important to talk with your family about the change in your donation choices.
+If you change your mind, follow the same steps you took to register online, updating your choices on the Alberta Organ and Tissue Donation Registry (AOTDR).
+You may do this by yourself on a computer or with a Registry Agent.
+It’s important to talk with your family about any changes made to your donation choices.

 If you’re thinking about withdrawing because you have questions about being an organ or tissue donor, call Health Link or talk to your doctor.